mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 Acts as merchant of record

+Nice to have:

+- Provider has their own sign-up flow so I don't have to implement it.

 ## Overview

 | Provider     | Fees | Support for metered billing | Onboarding experience | Overall experience |